Catskill Mountains: Skiing

 There are five main downhill ski and snowboard areas in the Catskills: Belleayre Mountain (run by the Olympic Regional Development Authority); Hunter Mountain (the first ski area to install snowmaking machines in New York); Windham Mountain; Holiday Mountain Ski and Fun in Monticello; and Plattekill Mountain in Roxbury.

 Joppenbergh Mountain, in Rosendale Village hosted its first ski jumping competition in 1937.
 Ski jumping was continued on the mountain until February 7, 1971, when the last competition was held.

 The Mountain Trails Cross Country Ski Center in Tannersville has 22 mi of trails.

 Structures

 Fire towers

 The Catskill Mountains fire towers were constructed to facilitate forest fire prevention and control.
 Twenty-three fire towers were built in the Catskill Mountains between 1908 and 1950.
 The fire towers fell out of use by the 1970s as fire spotting from airplanes had become more effective and efficient, so the fire towers were decommissioned; the Hunter Mountain Fire Tower was the last to be taken out of service in 1990.

-All but six of the towers were dismantled.
-The five remaining towers have been renovated and opened to the public as observation posts with panoramic views and a sixth tower was opened at the Catskill Visitor Center in 2022.
+Six remaining towers were renovated and opened to the public as observation posts with panoramic views and a tower was opened at the Catskill Visitor Center in 2022.
+In 2024 a tower was restored to Bramley Mountain, bringing the count to eight.
 The current towers are: